dojonorth/mapreduce-songs-dojo/README.md

 into map and reduce stages - if you are familiar with higher order functions and functional programming it will probably be very easy!

-Implement a solution to the following problems using an iterative solution:
+Implement a solution to the following problems using an iterative solution (e.g. for loops):
 - Given a list of integers, return the sum
 - Given a list of integers, return the sum of their squares
 - Given a list of integers, return the product of double their squares

-*Note: there are tests and stub implementations in the bbc.dojonorth.mapreduce.Exercise1 classes*
+*Note: there are tests and stub implementations in the bbc.dojonorth.mapreduce.warmup.Exercise1 class (Scala)*

 These problems can be all be broken into 2 distinct parts: First, the input elements are transformed.
 Then, the transformed elements are combined into a result.